-The 21 participants of Latvia’s selection, Supernova 2018 have been released, and include Markus Riva, who has attempted to represent Latvia on a a number of occasions.
-There will be three semi-finals before the final on 24 February.
+The 21 participants of Latvia’s selection, Supernova 2018 included Markus Riva, who has attempted to represent Latvia on a a number of occasions.
+There were three three semi-finals before the final on 24 February.

-Last year the Lithuanian selection was a marathon rather than a sprint, stretching over 11 shows… Eurovizija 2018 is also turning out to be one for the long haul – 7 heat shows, a semi-final and the final eventually coming on 11 March.
+Last year the Lithuanian selection was a marathon rather than a sprint, stretching over 11 shows… Eurovizija 2018 also turned out to be one for the long haul – 7 heat shows, a semi-final and the final eventually came on 11 March.

 Last and late in being confirmed as a participant for this year (after debt payment issues),Macedonia have once again gone with an internal selection.

 16 artists competed in a single national final, the Malta Eurovision Song Contest on 3 February.

 The national selection, O melodie pentru Europa 2018 consisted of a national final with 16 artists on 24 February.